 - Identify your feelings and accept them: The first step in building boundaries is to know and understand your feelings.
 You may get caught in your spouse’s emotions and feelings, and tend to overlook yours.
 Recognize and understand what is making you feel bad or depleted in the marriage.
 Take the time out and introspect.

 - Analyze if boundaries have been broken: Once you know your feelings, understand what is making you feel that way.
 For example, your spouse is coming home late regularly, criticizing you repeatedly, or you are yelling at your partner, annoyed at him/ her that they are not doing things your way, and so on.

 - Determine how to set your boundary: Once you know the cause(s) for your hard feelings, setting boundaries becomes easy.
 For example, if your spouse is coming home late every day, you can tell them, “I am not going to wait for you, the food will be in the refrigerator, and you can heat and eat it”.
-If they are criticizing you always, you can simply walk away and ignore.
+If they are always criticizing you, you can simply walk away and ignore them.

 - Communicate your boundary: Convey your boundaries to your spouse.
 There would be a certain amount of resistance and conflict, but explain the things in detail so that your spouse will see reason in your decision.

 - Stick to your boundaries: After you define the boundaries, you need to stick to them to make the boundaries work.
 Don’t leave any margin for the other person to overstep boundaries.
 If you are deviating the limits, then take a break, relax, meditate, or do whatever you can to put yourself back on track.

 Boundaries act like lifeboats during the uncertain tides of marriage.
 Nevertheless, there are many misconceptions surrounding them.
 Let’s see what they are.

 Boundaries in relationships are often misunderstood and misread.
 Here are a few common misconceptions: